 How to get to Chennai?

 Many airlines have direct flights from Europe to Chennai.
 Among them are British Airways (via London), Lufthansa (via Frankfurt), Air France (via Paris), and KLM (via Amsterdam).
-In addition, many airlines offer indirect flights to Chennai: Singapore Airlines, Emirates, Qatar Airways, Air Lanka, Gulf Air, Saudi Air, Malaysian Airlines and Air India.
+In addition, many airlines offer indirect flights to Chennai, including Singapore Airlines, Emirates, Qatar Airways, Air Lanka, Gulf Air, Saudi Arabian Airlines, Malaysian Airlines, and Air India.

-Other airlines fly to Delhi or Mumbai (formerly Bombay), for example, Finnair and Virgin Atlantic.
-If you fly to Delhi, you can get a good domestic flight by Jet Airways, Spice Jet or Indigo.
+Other airlines, such as Finnair and Virgin Atlantic, fly to Delhi or Mumbai (formerly Bombay).
+If you fly to Delhi, you can take a good domestic flight with Air India or Indigo.
 However, we recommend you fly directly to and from Chennai, especially if it’s your first visit to Asia.
-Chennai’s airport is not as congested as Delhi or Mumbai, and changing to a domestic airline may be a hassle.
+Chennai’s airport is not as congested as Delhi’s or Mumbai’s, and switching to a domestic airline may be a hassle.

 Visa

-Unless you are an Indian citizen, you would most likely need a visa to visit us.
-Most nationalities need a Visa to visit India.
-If you do not have an Indian passport and are not registered with the Indian authorities, you probably need a visa.
-Contact the Indian Visa Application Centre in the UK, the Embassy of India in Ireland or the Indian Embassy in Stockholm.
+Unless you are an Indian citizen, you will most likely need a visa to visit us.
+Most nationalities require a Visa to enter India.
+If you do not hold an Indian passport and are not registered with the Indian authorities, you will likely need a visa.
+Contact the Indian Visa Application Centre in the UK, the Embassy of India in Ireland, or the Indian Embassy in Stockholm.

-If you are going to visit India several times, you can apply for a multi-entry business visa.
-It would help if you also had an invitation from us.
-The Indian government has announced that it will be possible to get a tourist visa on arrival for most countries sometime before the end of 2014.
+If you plan to visit India multiple times, you can apply for a multi-entry business visa.
+It would be helpful if you also received an invitation from us.
+The Indian government has announced that a tourist visa on arrival will be available for most countries sometime before the end of 2014.

-For most nationals, applying for a short-term business or tourist visa for India online e-visa is now available.
+For most nationals applying for a short-term business or tourist visa in India, an online e-visa is now available.

 Accommodation

-We can recommend and assist with booking hotels in Chennai, usually at prices lower than those you would pay through a travel agency or online booking.
+We can recommend and assist with booking hotels in Chennai, typically at prices lower than those you would pay through a travel agency or online booking service.
 An excellent mid-range hotel will cost £50–85 / €55–95 / SEK 500–800 per night.
 Such hotels usually have a good restaurant, a pub, and sometimes a pool.

-Actual luxury hotels can cost more than they would in Europe.
+Actual luxury hotels can be more expensive than those in Europe.
 Here’s some more hotel information.
 We recommend Grand Chola, Hablis, Hilton, Park Hyatt, Radisson Blue (near the airport), Residency Towers, and Trident.
 Radisson and Trident are closest to our office, followed by Hilton, Hablis, and Park Hyatt.

 Currency and Exchange

 There is usually no need to change money for rupees overseas.
-Instead, it is generally better to change money at an Indian airport (note that you can usually change money at the airport while you wait for your luggage, but you may not be able to change the currency after you have passed through customs).
+Instead, it is generally better to change money at an Indian airport.
+Note that you can usually exchange money at the airport while waiting for your luggage, but you may not be able to exchange currency after passing through customs.

 Note that you usually don’t need a lot of cash.
 The exchange company may claim that merchants may charge you extra.
-That may be true for certain souvenir shops, with no surcharges in regular stores, hotels, and most restaurants.
-Credit cards work well in hotels, restaurants, supermarkets, showrooms, and most ATMs can be used to get cash.
+That may be true for certain souvenir shops, but not for regular stores, hotels, and most restaurants.
+Credit cards are widely accepted in hotels, restaurants, supermarkets, and showrooms, and most ATMS can be used to withdraw cash.
 However, you may need rupees for a taxi, mineral water, or souvenirs.

 The Indian rupee is nowadays written with the Rupee sign “₹”.
 The international ISO code is INR; locally, it is sometimes written as Rs. (or Re for one rupee).
-One hundred thousand rupees equals one “Lakh,” and ten million rupees equals one “Crore.”
-The exchange rate is about 90 rupees to the Euro and 108 to the GBP.
+One hundred thousand rupees equals one lakh, and ten million rupees equals one crore.
+The exchange rate is approximately 90 rupees to the Euro and 108 rupees to the pound.
 You get quite a lot for your money in India if you buy food and basic things, but luxury goods may be more expensive.

 Recreation

-Mammalapuram or Mahabalipuram as the town used to be known – and the old name is still often used – was the port for the Palava region.
-It is a small fishing village about 60km south of Chennai.
-There are several luxury hotels, and many interesting archaeological remains have recently been discovered.
-Several square kilometres of the seabed are covered with remains from the 600-700 century AD.
-Mass tourism has not yet found the village.
+Mammalapuram, or Mahabalipuram, as the town was formerly known – and the old name is still often used – was the port for the Pallava region.
+It is a small fishing village located approximately 60 km south of Chennai.
+There are several luxury hotels, and many fascinating archaeological remains have recently been discovered.
+Several square kilometres of the seabed are covered with remains from the 600 to 700 centuries AD.
+Mass tourism has yet to reach the village.

-Aside from a relaxed atmosphere, great surf, and lovely little restaurants, there is also surprisingly exciting archaeology.
-The most famous is a stone temple on the beach, which dates back to the 670s AD.
-We recommend Ideal Beach Resort, Radisson Temple Bay and Taj Fisherman’s Cove.
-Radisson Temple Bay is located within walking distance of the archaeological sites.
+Aside from a relaxed atmosphere, great surf, and lovely little restaurants, the area has surprisingly exciting archaeology.
+The most famous is a stone temple located on the beach, which dates back to the 7th century AD.
+We recommend Ideal Beach Resort, Radisson Temple Bay, and Taj Fisherman’s Cove.
+Radisson Temple Bay is within walking distance of the archaeological sites.

-If you book in advance, you can also go to the Andaman and Nicobar Islands – a group of islands between India and Singapore which must be some of the most unspoiled paradise islands left.
+If you book in advance, you can also visit the Andaman and Nicobar Islands—a group of islands between India and Singapore that must be some of the most unspoiled paradise islands left.
 There are plenty of good reefs for scuba diving and pristine beaches.
 For more information, we have added a webpage about what is worth seeing in Chennai and South India.

 Eating out

-Restaurants are very cheap compared to the UK and Scandinavia.
+Restaurants are significantly cheaper compared to those in the UK and Scandinavia.
 You can get a good meal for less than 10 euros.
-Even at luxury restaurants, prices are affordable (except perhaps for wine and spirits, where the state imposes high luxury taxes.)
+Even at luxury restaurants, prices are generally affordable (except perhaps for wine and spirits, which are subject to high luxury taxes).
 At the better restaurants in the town, a meal may cost £8 – 20/ €9 – 22/ SEK 80 – 200.

-Indian food is known to be tasty, so why not take the opportunity to try something you can’t get at home?
-But remember that South Indian food is very different from the food you find in Indian restaurants in Europe.
+Indian food is renowned for its deliciousness, so why not take the opportunity to try something you can’t get at home?
+However, remember that South Indian food differs significantly from the cuisine typically found in Indian restaurants in Europe.
 While the nightlife may be somewhat calm compared to European cities, some pubs are well worth visiting.
 Among them, we can mention an Irish pub named “The Moon and the Sixpence” and “10 Downing Street”.

 How do you get around?

 Nowadays, Uber or the local Indian Ola is easy to use if you download the app and book your trips.
 You can pay with cash, and prices are very moderate.
-For short distances, you can use three-wheel taxis, called auto-rickshaws.
+For short distances, you can use three-wheeled taxis, known as auto-rickshaws.

 They can also be booked via Ola.
-The advantage of using the app is that you can give your pickup place and destination via the app, and since it can be challenging to communicate with the drivers, you don’t have to explain where you are going or negotiate the price.
-If you prefer to rent an air-conditioned car with a chauffeur, it costs £6-£25/ €7-27 / 60-250 Swedish Krona per day, depending on how many miles and hours you want to travel.
+The advantage of using the app is that you can specify your pickup location and destination via the app.
+Since it can be challenging to communicate with drivers, you don’t have to explain where you are going or negotiate the price.
+If you prefer to rent an air-conditioned car with a chauffeur, the cost is £6-£25 / €7-27 / 60-250 Swedish Krona per day, depending on the number of miles and hours you wish to travel.

 What can you buy?

-The prices of Clothing and fabric are very competitive.
-If you plan to stay more than a week, you can get clothes made by a good tailor.
-Branded clothing is available and generally costs much less than in the UK or Sweden.
-Among the brands sold here are Benetton, Lacoste, Levis, Lee, Louis Philippe, Van Heusen, Arrow, Nike and Reebok.
+The prices of clothing and fabric are very competitive.
+If you plan to stay more than a week, consider having clothes tailored by a skilled tailor.
+Branded apparel is available and generally costs much less than in the UK or Sweden.
+Among the brands sold here are Benetton, Lacoste, Levi’s, Lee, Louis Philippe, Van Heusen, Arrow, Nike and Reebok.

 Aside from the original outlets, there are also factory outlets where you can buy things for even less.
-But in some places, you should take care of it because there are fakes.
-There are also many traditional handicraft products, such as wood, marble, stone, and basketwork.
+However, in some places, you should be cautious because there are fakes.
+There are also many traditional handicraft products, including those made from wood, marble, stone, and basketry.
 You can haggle in some small craft shops, which you would never do in regular shops.

 What about the city?

 Chennai is much more traditional than Delhi, Bangalore or Mumbai.
 Most women dress in traditional Indian clothing, the Sari or the Shalwar Kameez (tunic).
 Many men on the streets wear a dhoti or a lungi, although at least the men and some women from the IT generation usually wear Western clothes.
-It is not always easy to get around in Chennai, apart from the main streets (Mount Road, Nungambakkam High Road, Poonemale High Road, etc.), as there is virtually no pavement, making walking difficult.
-But getting around with an auto-rickshaw is easy, so we recommend using these exotic three-wheel taxis in the local area.
+It is not always easy to get around in Chennai, apart from the main streets (Mount Road, Nungambakkam High Road, Poonamallee High Road, etc.), as there is virtually no pavement, making walking difficult.
+However, navigating the city with an auto-rickshaw is easy, so we recommend using these three-wheel taxis in the local area.

-Chennai is a colourful city with lots of beautiful and happy faces.
+Chennai is a vibrant city with many beautiful and happy faces.
 You will find Hindu temples on most street corners, but there are also significant religious minorities of Christians, Muslims, Jains and Sikhs.
 People from different religions live peacefully, side by side.
-Religion is essential in India, but everyone respects each other.
+Religion is essential in India, and everyone respects one another.
 Chennai appears to have less poverty than some cities in North India.
 Chennai has a population of more than 6 million, but its suburbs probably have a similar number of people to Sweden’s entire country.

 But apart from its rather frustrating traffic, Chennai doesn’t feel like the vast city it is.
 Most people live in village-like areas, and you see a lot of palm trees.
-Public transport, while looking chaotic at first, is surprisingly well organized for commuters, with frequent buses, though they may be on the fuller side during rush hours.
-The world-class Metro has made commuting much easier, and while there are only two lines, another four are under construction.
+Public transport, although initially appearing chaotic, is surprisingly well-organised for commuters, with frequent buses, albeit often on the fuller side during rush hours.
+The world-class Metro has made commuting much easier, and although there are only two lines, four more are under construction.

-Some buildings you may like to explore are the Madras High Court, Chennai Art Museum, Fort Street, George Street, St. Mary’s Church, Chennai Railway Station, and Pasture Kottam—some Hindu temples, such as Kapelaswaram and Marundeeswarar—and the old British Colonial buildings.
-However, the buildings are not the main attractions in Chennai; they are the people, the colours, the dynamism, and the beaches to the south of town.
+Some buildings you may like to explore include the Madras High Court, Chennai Art Museum, Fort St. George, George Street, St. Mary’s Church, Chennai Central Railway Station, and Parthasarathy Kottam—home to some Hindu temples, such as Kapaleeshwarar and Marundeeswarar—and the old British Colonial buildings.
+However, the buildings are not the main attractions in Chennai; rather, it is the people, the colours, the dynamism, and the beaches to the South of town.

 How to Dress?